Is It Time for a Bigger AC Unit? Summer Load May Reveal the Truth

 How to Know What Size AC You Really Need

 Choosing the right AC size isn’t just about square footage—it depends on many home-specific factors.
-HVAC professionals use detailed calculations (known as Manual J load calculations) to recommend the correct system size.
+HVAC professionals use detailed calculations (known as Manual J load calculations) to determine and recommend the correct system size for your home.

-These calculations consider insulation levels, number of windows, sun exposure, ceiling height, duct design, and more.
-A properly sized unit will cool efficiently, save energy, and last longer—especially when summer hits hard.
+These calculations take into account insulation levels, number and placement of windows, sun exposure, ceiling height, duct design, local climate, and more.
+A properly sized unit will cool efficiently, reduce energy consumption, and last significantly longer—especially when summer 2026 hits hard and temperatures push your system to its limits.

 Schedule a Load Evaluation Today

 Don’t let another summer pass with a system that’s not pulling its weight.
 At Shalom Heating & Air, we offer professional load assessments and system sizing consultations.
-Whether you need a higher-capacity unit or just smarter upgrades, we’ll help ensure your AC is ready for the heat.
+Whether you need a higher-capacity unit or just smarter upgrades, we’ll help ensure your AC is ready for the heat ahead.